-The main purpose of GMB is to give your customers key information about your business.
-Think about how convenient it is to see the listing and get the details you’re looking without having to enter your website and navigate around until you eventually find what need.
-This is especially pertinent to phone numbers and opening hours as these are the details that get customers through your door.
+The main purpose of a Google My Business listing is to give your customers important information about your business.
+Think about how much easier and more convenient it is to see the listing and get the information you’re looking without having to enter the site and navigate around until you eventually find what you’re looking for.
+This is especially pertinent to phone numbers and opening hours – these are the details that get customers through your door.

-From a search listing perspective, having a claimed Google My Business account would increase the likelihood of appearing in Google’s Local Pack, Local Finder, and Maps.
-It can also affect your organic rankings, making it crucial for search engine optimisation.
+From a search listing perspective, having a claimed Google My Business account can increase the likelihood of appearing in Google’s Local Pack, Local Finder, Google Maps and of course organic rankings in general.
+And for local search, it’s essential for search engine optimisation purposes.

 Claim Your Google My Business Listing

 Claiming your listing is very important.
 This allows you to see what’s happening behind the scenes with your Google My Business account, manage reviews and add information and photos for your business.
 We’ll get into that more later on, but another thing to consider is that if you don’t claim your listing, Google users can actually suggest malicious edits for your listing, which means they can change your telephone number, operating hours or even mark your business as permanently closed.
 You can see how that might be bad for business!!!

-The easiest way on how to claim your listing is to search for your business in Google so that the GMB listing comes up on the right-hand side.
+The easiest way to claim your listing is to search for your business in Google so that the Google My Business listing comes up on the right hand side.
 Under the images, business name and information, you’ll see a link that says “Claim this business”.
 Click on that and follow the prompted steps.
 If that link doesn’t appear, it means one of two things.
 Either you need to create your own listing (see how to below), or you need to request ownership from whoever is currently signed up with those business details.
-In that case, you’ll need to login to your GMB account and fill in the “request ownership” form.
+In that case you’ll need to login to your Google My Business account and fill in the “request ownership” form.